sap-tutorials/sap-build-process-automation/tutorials/spa-setup-desktop-3-0-agent/spa-setup-desktop-3-0-agent.md

   - How to install the Desktop Agent 3
   - How to register a tenant in the Desktop Agent 3

-## Intro
-The Desktop Agent 3 is a component of SAP Process Automation that is installed locally on user desktops.
-It executes automation projects that launch and run applications of various kinds, read information from screens, enter data, click options, and process data.

 ---

 ### About the Desktop Agent 3

-The Desktop Agent 3 is an on-premise component of SAP Process Automation that is installed locally on user desktops.
+The Desktop Agent 3 is an on-premise component of SAP Build Process Automation that is installed locally on user desktops.
 It executes automation projects that launch and run applications of various kinds, read information from screens, enter data, click options, and process data.

 The very first time you launch the Desktop Agent 3 on your workstations, you will be prompted to log in.
 If you are unsure of your login details, please ask an administrator.